mehediparvez/newsletter/README.md

 #### 5. Error Handling and Retry Mechanism

-This component handles failure recovery and ensures reliable delivery across the entire workflow, especially crucial for the "Pass" or "Fail" decision points in the client's flowchart.
+This component handles the **Failure Handling** aspects shown as "Pass" or "Fail" decision points throughout the workflow diagram, ensuring reliable operation and recovery from errors at each step.

 **Implementation Approach:**
 1. **Comprehensive Logging**: